top of page

 • Participation in all required MAS Orchestra performances and activities

-• Forms submitted to Ms. Gonzalez when completed
+• Forms submitted to Ms. Yucra when completed

-Ms. Gonzalez confirms letterman jacket requirements are met in August, December, and May of each school year.
-Students are responsible for providing required evidence of completion of requirements to Ms. Gonzalez.
+Mr. Yucra confirms letterman jacket requirements are met in August, December, and May of each school year.
+Students are responsible for providing required evidence of completion of requirements to Mr. Yucra.
 Students who have met the requirements have their names sent to Mrs. Demoya, the activities director.
-After Ms. Gonzalez has posted eligible juniors and seniors, all sales requests and concerns should be addressed through Mrs. Demoya.
+After Mr. Yucra has posted eligible juniors and seniors, all sales requests and concerns should be addressed through Mrs. Demoya.
 She can be reached at sdemoya@dadeschools.net

 MDCPS Volunteer Procedures (Chaperones)